Why Pregnant Women Need Dental Care

 Morning Sickness and Tooth Decay

 When you vomit, the stomach acid wears away the natural enamel on your teeth.
-As a result, you may haveor cavities during pregnancy.
+As a result, you may have cavities or.
 Each pregnancy is different.
-If you’re having oral health issues, our dentist will be able to determine if morning sickness plays a role.
+If you’re having oral health issues, Dr. Gibson can work to determine if morning sickness plays a role.
 In general, we recommend you wait 30 minutes after vomiting to brush your teeth.
 That way, your tooth enamel has enough time to recover after being exposed to stomach acid.

 Hormonal Changes and Gingivitis

 Pregnancy hormones can increase your risk of early gum disease (gingivitis), especially during the second trimester.
-If your gums are bleeding, swollen, or sore, you’re not alone.
-According to WebMD.com, 40% of pregnant women develop gingivitis.
+If your gums are bleeding, swollen, or sore, you’re not alone as approximately 40% of pregnant women develop gingivitis.
 Likewise, if you already had gum disease before pregnancy, you may notice your symptoms getting worse.

-is caused by hormone fluctuations that increase blood flow to your gums.
+Pregnancy gingivitis is caused by hormone fluctuations that increase blood flow to your gums.
 These hormones may also affect your body’s ability to fight dental plaque.
-Since you’re at an increased risk for gum disease, it’s important to continue seeing your dentist.
-We’ll be able to help you mitigate the effects of pregnancy gingivitis so you can maintain good oral health.
+Since you’re at an increased risk for gum disease, it’s important to continue seeing Dr. Gibson.
+He’ll be able to help you mitigate the so you can maintain good oral health.

 Dental Tips for a Healthy Pregnancy

-Let our dentist know if you’re pregnant or suspect you might be.
-We take extra precautions during your dentist appointment to ensure the safety of you and your unborn child.
+Let Dr. Gibson know if you’re pregnant or suspect you might be.
+We take extra precautions during your dental appointment to ensure the safety of you and your unborn child.
 For example, we may postpone certain dental procedures if you have a high-risk pregnancy.

 While a dental exam and teeth cleaning are safe at any point of your pregnancy, you’ll want to avoid major procedures during the first trimester.
-However, your dentist may recommend urgent dental care for an abscessed tooth or other oral health emergencies where there is a risk of infection.
+However, Dr. Gibson may recommend urgent dental care for an abscessed tooth or other oral health emergency where there is risk of infection.

-During pregnancy, we are still able to take some dental x-rays.
-The radiation from dental x-rays is perfectly safe for you and the baby and allows our dentist to see what is happening inside your mouth.
+During pregnancy, we are still able to take some dental X-rays.
+X-rays have come a long way in recent years thanks to technological advancements and the radiation level is quite minimal so it’s perfectly safe for you and the baby.
+They also allow Dr. Gibson to see what is happening inside your mouth.
 We share your concern for a healthy pregnancy, which is why we are more than happy to answer any questions you may have.